SanjayKrishna2005/SobelEdgeDetector/README.md

 ## 📌 Project Overview

-This project implements a fully synthesizable Sobel edge detection algorithm using Verilog HDL, suitable for FPGA deployment on platforms such as the Xilinx Spartan-7.
-The design uses a custom-built approximate signed multiplier to significantly reduce power consumption, while maintaining edge detection accuracy.
+This project implements a fully synthesizable Sobel edge detection algorithm using Verilog HDL, suitable for FPGA deployment.
+The design uses a custom-built approximate unsigned multiplier to significantly reduce power & area consumption , while maintaining edge detection accuracy.
 It is capable of detecting edges from 8-bit grayscale images in real-time.

 ---